gu-wei-x/vconfig/rust/docs/wiki/en/Introduction.md

 ## Audience

 Readers are assumed to be familiar with the Rust programming language.
 Readers new to Rust are encouraged to read the [Rust Book](https://doc.rust-lang.org/book/).
-This guide also assumes to be familar with some popular Rust web frameworks like Actix Web, Rocket.
+This guide also assumes readers to be familiar with some popular Rust web frameworks like Actix Web, Rocket...

 ## Foreword